|Quick Facts: Radiation Therapists|

 Radiation therapists work in hospitals, offices of physicians, and outpatient centers.
 Most radiation therapists work full time.

 Most radiation therapists complete programs that lead to an associate’s degree or a bachelor’s degree in radiation therapy.
-Radiation therapists must be licensed in most states; requirements vary by state, but often include passing a national certification exam.
+Radiation therapists must be licensed or certified in most states.
+Requirements vary by state, but often include passing a national certification exam.

 The median annual wage for radiation therapists was $82,790 in May 2021.